cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 cell4[38] = cell4[39] = 50
 ```

+> [!NOTE]
-**Note**: external variables are allocated on a first-come, first-served basis.
+> External variables are allocated on a first-come, first-served basis.
 If you had the following code:

 ```
 allocate heap in cell2[61 ..
 63]